A. STEP ND Application

 F. Reimbursement Requirements

 Email of the completed Request for Reimbursement and supporting documentation to NDTO.
 All reimbursement claims should be submitted to NDTO within 30 days of the completion of the promotional activity.
-For activities that end in September, claims are due in the NDTO office no later than October 30, 2017.
 You must provide NDTO with supporting documentation for each reimbursement claim.
 All reimbursements require the submission of three items:

 - An invoice